-It might look good on paper when you are jotting down your daily goals into the old weekly planner.
+It might look good on paper when you are jotting down your daily goals in the old weekly planner.
 However, even the most efficient of people may not be able to tackle all of their daily cleaning tasks in one go.
 Try to figure out your baseline for the day and stick with that.
 What is your largest goal that needs achieving that very day?
 Occasional professional cleaning can help reduce dust and make daily cleaning easier.
-For more info visit https://www.absolutecarpetcarestl.com/

 Remove Unnecessary Pieces

 One tip that can help you clean more efficiently is removing all objects from an area that is being cleaned that does not need to be cleaned.
 For example, if you are cleaning out the microwave, try to remove all of the moving parts and clean them separately in the sink.
-Concentrate on the largest area first so that you can return the objects to a cleaned surface.
+Concentrate on the largest area first so that you can return the objects to a clean surface.